untitled-no1/uto/README.md

 - Click Open

 And guess what....
 The application opens the urls in the selected browser.
-The Killer-Feature is that the application reminds your settings!* WHHHHAAAT?
+The Killer-Feature is that the application remembers your settings!* WHHHHAAAT?

 *Do not delete "settings.unt"